oconnor663/bao/README.md

 ## Verifying Slices

-Encoded files support random seeking, but seeking might not be available or efficient over a network.
+Encoded files support random seeking, but seeking might not be available or efficient over the network.
 (Note that one seek in the content usually requires several seeks in the encoding, as the decoder traverses the hash tree level-by-level.)
-In these situations, rather than e.g. hacking a seek interface into your HTTP client, you can instead request an encoded slice.
-A slice contains some part of the original file and the parts of the hash tree needed to verify it.
-Creating a slice requires seeking over the full encoding, but the recipient can then stream the slice without needing to seek.
+In these situations, rather than trying to seek remotely, clients can instead request an encoded slice containing the range of content bytes they need.
+Creating a slice requires the sender to seek over the full encoding, but the recipient can then stream the slice without seeking at all.
 Decoding a slice uses the same root hash as regular decoding, so it doesn't require any preparation in advance from the sender or the recipient.

 Use case: A BitTorrent-like application could fetch different slices of a file from different peers, without needing to define the slices ahead